SOS Children's Villages – USA

-SOS Children's Villages – USA is part of SOS Children's Villages, the world's largest nongovernmental organization dedicated to the care of orphaned and abandoned children.
-SOS Children's Villages – USA has been in operation since 1969 and has 501(c)(3) tax exempt status.
-Headquartered in Washington D.C., SOS Children's Villages – USA strives to create awareness and build support for SOS villages around the world.
+SOS Children's Villages – USA is part of SOS Children's Villages, a nongovernmental organization providing resources and training for the care of orphaned and abandoned children.
+The organization has been in operation since 1969 and has 501(c)(3) tax exempt status.
+Headquartered in Washington D.C., it strives to create awareness and build support for SOS villages around the world.